-The agreements further provide that if, within two years following a change in control, the executive officer's employment is terminated other than for cause or he terminates his employment for "good reason," such executive officer will be entitled to receive by cashier's check an amount equal to the sum of the highest annual salary in effect during the three years preceding the change in control and the highest bonus award received under the Incentive Plan for any calendar year prior to the change in control.
-"Good reason" includes diminution in authority, reduction in compensation, change of location or adverse modification of bonus, benefit plans or fringe benefits.
+The agreements, except Mr. Sidwell's, further provide that if, within two years following a change in control, the executive officer's employment is terminated other than for cause or he terminates his employment for "good reason", such executive officer will be entitled to receive by cashier's check an amount equal to the sum of the highest annual salary in effect during the three years preceding the change in control and the highest bonus award received under the Incentive Plan for any calendar year prior to the change in control.
+"Good reason" generally includes diminution in authority, reduction in base salary, change of location, or adverse modification of bonus, benefit plans or fringe benefits or breach of the agreement by the Company.
 However, in no event would such termination payments exceed specified limits under the Internal Revenue Code of 1986, as amended (the "Code"), or include parachute payments that exceed 2.99 times the average annual taxable compensation received by the executive officer for the five years preceding the year in which the change in control occurs.
-"Change in control" means the dissolution, liquidation, merger, consolidation, reorganization, or sale of substantially all the assets of the Company, or the acquisition of more than 20% of the Company's securities by any person.
+"Change in control" means, generally, stockholder approval of the dissolution, liquidation, merger or other reorganization of the Company involving a 50% or greater change in ownership, or a sale of substantially all the assets of the Company, or the acquisition of more than 20% of the Company's voting securities by any person.